Push-forwards for Witt groups of schemes: Introduction

 The article is organized as follows.
-In Section \ref{SymmMonCat_sec}, we recall the symmetric monoidal closed structures of the different categories we use.
+In Section \ref{SymmMonCat_sec}, we recall the closed symmetric monoidal structures of the different categories we use.
 In Section \ref{WittGroups_sec}, we use these structures to define triangulated categories with dualities and related Witt groups.
-Section \ref{functors_sec} contains results on the derived functors $\Lf^*$ and $\Rf_*$ and on Grothendieck duality, \ie{} the construction of the right adjoint $f^!$ of $\Rf_*$.
+Section \ref{functors_sec} contains results on the derived functors $\Lf^*$ and $\Rf_*$ and on Grothendieck duality, \ie\ the construction of the right adjoint $f^!$ of $\Rf_*$.
 Section \ref{pushDefi_sec} contains the main result of the paper, namely Theorem \ref{PushForward_theo}.
-It explains how to use \cite{Calmes08_pre} to obtain the definition of push-forwards for the coherent Witt groups of schemes.
-It also contains a definition of the finite tor-dimension (\eg{} flat) pull-back (Theorem \ref{PullBack_theo}).
+It explains how to use \cite{Calmes09} to obtain the definition of push-forwards for the coherent Witt groups of schemes.
+It also contains a definition of the finite tor-dimension (\eg\ flat) pull-back (Theorem \ref{PullBack_theo}).
 Section \ref{properties_sec} explains the behavior of the push-forward and the pull-back under composition, and proves a base change formula relating them.
-Section \ref{reformulations_sec} explains possible reformulations of the push-forward in different contexts and Section \ref{examples_sec} studies in detail the push-forward the case of field extensions, regular embeddings and projective bundles, which is useful for computations and also allows a comparison with the transfer maps of other authors in the special cases where the latter are defined.
+Section \ref{reformulations_sec} explains possible reformulations of the push-forward in different contexts and Section \ref{examples_sec} studies in detail the push-forward in the case of finite field extensions, regular embeddings and projective bundles, which is useful for computations and also allows a comparison with the transfer maps of other authors when they are defined.
 Everything except some specific computations in the last section works both for Grothendieck-Witt groups $GW$ and Witt groups $W$.
 For simplicity, we stated all results for $W$ only.

 The present article is a generalization of the main results of the unpublished preprints \cite{Calmes04_pre} and \cite{Calmes06_pre} on regular schemes.
 To keep this article short, some applications established in \cite{Calmes06_pre} (d\'evissage/localization, Witt motives and partial results about their decomposition for cellular varities) are not included here.
-Most important, all the abstract theorems about triangulated symmetric monoidal functors and adjunctions between them which are crucial for proving the theorems of this article are proven in the long article \cite{Calmes08_pre}.
+Most important, all the abstract theorems about triangulated symmetric monoidal functors and adjunctions between them which are crucial for proving the theorems of this article are proven in the long article \cite{Calmes09}.

+We would like to thank Amnon Neeman for his precise explanations about his approach to dualizing complexes; it enabled us to generalize earlier versions of the results.
+We would also like to thank Paul Balmer and Bruno Kahn for their constant support, and the referee for his careful reading and detailed comments.